The Norwegian Fjords

-Cutting in from 1 300 metre deep salty waters and through steep mountains close to 2 000 meters high, fjords create a lush and fertile soil along the shore.
-Sometimes so narrow, that when the ship sails in, you can touch the mountainside with your finger tips up on the deck (If you travel with Hurtigruten, that is, as the bigger cruise lines will not get in).
+Cutting in from the sea, through steep mountains rising up to 2000 meters high, creating lush, fertile soil along the shore.
+Mild, salty waters up to 1300 meters deep.
+Passages so narrow that when the ship sails in, you can sometimes touch the mountainside with your fingertips up on deck.

-For visitors, the Norwegian Fjords have created memories for life and temporary stiff necks from all the gazing at the surroundings.
-Mountainside farms where ladders are a part of the original path up, small villages, seals, porpoises and an abundance of fish swimming in the water and birds look down from above.
+The Norwegian Fjords have always given people memories for life - and temporary neck aches from gazing at the sights.
+For example, mountainside farms once accessible only by steep ladder trails, small villages, seals, porpoises, schools of fish swimming in the waters, with eagles and other birds looking down from above.

 But what is a fjord?
-The fjords formed when the glaciers of the Ice Age retreated, and seawater flooding the U-shaped valleys.
-Due to the Gulf Stream they are virtually ice free – all ready to be explored.
+The fjords formed when the glaciers of the Ice Age retreated.
+Seawater rushed in to replace the ice, flooding the u-shaped valleys and creating the memorable geography we now see.
+Norway is fortunate enough to have a warm sea current running along its coastline.
+As a result, the fjords are virtually ice free – and ready to be explored.